 On March 9, 2018, PayPal, Inc. ("PayPal") commenced an action against the Company in the Superior Court Department of the Trial Court of the Commonwealth of Massachusetts, for Suffolk County.
+The action was originally captioned PayPal, Inc. v.

-The action is captioned PayPal, Inc. v.
-NantHealth, Inc., Civil Action No. 18-0780-E. This action arises out of a Sublease Agreement that PayPal and the Company entered into on or about November 30, 2017.
+NantHealth, Inc., Civil Action No. 18-0780-E. On April 10, 2018, the Superior Court transferred the case to its Business Litigation Section, where it is currently pending and captioned as PayPal, Inc. v.
+NantHealth, Inc., Civil Action No. 18-0780-BLS1.
+This action arises out of a Sublease Agreement that PayPal and the Company entered into on or about November 30, 2017.
 The Sublease Agreement pertained to commercial real estate that PayPal leased at One International Place in Boston, Massachusetts.
-On January 25, 2018, the Company notified PayPal that it was electing to terminate the Sublease Agreement.
+On January 25, 2018, the Company notified PayPal that we were electing to terminate the Sublease Agreement.

-In its Verified Complaint, PayPal alleges that the Company breached the Sublease Agreement.
+In its Verified Complaint, and a contemporaneous notice of default that the Company disputed, PayPal alleges that the Company breached the Sublease Agreement.
 In addition, PayPal asserts claims for breach of the covenant of good faith and fair dealing, and violations of Massachusetts General Laws, Chapter 93A, sections 2 and 11, and seeks a declaratory judgment recognizing and enforcing the terms of the Sublease Agreement.
 Among other relief, PayPal seeks damages, treble damages, interest, costs, and attorneys' fees.
+PayPal has recently asserted that its damages are in excess of \$3 million.